 During the summer 2015, Modesto City Schools changed work hours and the number of yard supervisors at many sites.
 I have the privilege of working with many of the employees in these roles at 16 school sites.
 Yard supervisors and campus supervisors have a huge sphere of influence.
 It’s the reason so many restorative practices training hours are invested in them.

 Why do they do this kind of work?

 A large number of them wanted to work, but also wanted to be around their own children.
 At last week’s training, one site had four of six yard duty who began working when their children started elementary school.
 Their children are now attending junior and senior high schools, but they’re still there.
 Why?
 They enjoy working with students and making a difference in their lives.

 “Just drive by the front and I get out,” he explains.
 Papa drives his car through the parking lot.
-A yard duty approaches the car and opens Parker’s door.
+A yard supervisor approaches the car and opens Parker’s door.